Maintenance dredging of the Port Hacking estuary, with sand nourishment of Cronulla and North Cronulla beaches.

 The dredging contract is expected to be awarded in June 2022.

 Every effort has been made to facilitate dredging works commencing in 2022.
-However, due to high demand for this type of dredging methodology and a limited market of suppliers, dredging works can only commence at the end of January 2023.
+However, due to high demand for this type of dredging methodology and a limited market of suppliers, dredging works can only commence early 2023.

 July 2021 Funding Agreement signed